hillaryychan/COMP6443/notes/07_Enterprise_Security.md

 ### Secrets Management

-Secrets include a username and password, API key or cryptographic key used by a user, administrator, or a process to access protected data.
+**Secrets** include a username and password, API key or cryptographic key used by a user, administrator, or a process to access protected data.

+A **secrets manage** is a service that helps you protect access to your applications, services, and IT resources.

 These can easily be found in